Usman1021/Usman1021/README.md

 ---

 ## 🔍 About Me
-- 🛰 Working on **hyperspectral super-resolution** and environmental monitoring
+- 🛰 Working on **hyperspectral super-resolution** and Face biometrics
 - 📊 Focused on **deep learning, spectral unmixing, and super-resolution models**
 - 🌍 Interested in **biodiversity mapping & large-scale ecosystem assessment**